 Biogen Inc. (BIIB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had lost 7.88% over the past month.
-This has lagged the Medical sector's loss of 2.46% and the S&P 500's loss of 4.6% in that time.
+Prior to today's trading, shares of the company had lost 0.58% over the past month.
+This has lagged the Medical sector's gain of 6.41% and the S&P 500's gain of 2.67% in that time.

-Investors will be hoping for strength from Biogen Inc. as it approaches its next earnings release.
-On that day, Biogen Inc. is projected to report earnings of $4.42 per share, which would represent a year-over-year decline of 17.23%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.52 billion, down 6.4% from the year-ago period.
+Biogen Inc. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Biogen Inc. to post earnings of $4.37 per share.
+This would mark a year-over-year decline of 18.16%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.52 billion, down 6.42% from the year-ago period.

-BIIB's full-year Zacks Consensus Estimates are calling for earnings of $16 per share and revenue of $9.91 billion.
-These results would represent year-over-year changes of -16.75% and -9.75%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $15.50 per share and revenue of $9.92 billion.
+These totals would mark changes of -19.35% and -9.68%, respectively, from last year.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.35% higher.
-Biogen Inc. currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.45% higher.
+Biogen Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note that BIIB has a PEG ratio of 1.19 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-BIIB's industry had an average PEG ratio of 1.07 as of yesterday's close.
+Also, we should mention that BIIB has a PEG ratio of 1.29.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+BIIB's industry had an average PEG ratio of 1.14 as of yesterday's close.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 158, putting it in the bottom 38% of all 250+ industries.

 Click to get this free report